r-neu/e-commerce-agent-project/README.md

 ## Run locally

-The current `MODEL_CONFIG` is tuned for Apple Silicon.
+The current `MODEL_CONFIG` is set up for Apple Silicon.
 Other hardware may need different GPU and thread settings.

 ```bash
 python3 -m venv .venv